dylan-stark-anthem/rai-tools/CONTRIBUTING.md

 Keep Markdown clean:
 Assume someone is going to be reading the text directly, without it being rendered in a browser.
-Make their life easier by using newlines to separate section headers from text, etc.
+Make their life easier by using newlines between sentences and blank lines to separate section headers from text, etc.

 Keep Markdown simple:
-There is almost never a reason to use HTML directly - the entire point of Markdown is so we don't need to.
+There is almost never a reason to use HTML directly - the entire point of using Markdown is so we don't need to.

 ## Development